jollyblume/StateMachine/README.md

     * For *can($subject, $transitionName)*, the semantics where *$subject* is a list of signals works. (ei: is the next state *$transitionName* true with the signals presented in *$subject*).
 I still don't like the name $subject in a state machine.
 Also, a state machine should not include insight to internal combinational logic.
     * *getEnabledTransitions($subject)* where *$subject* is a list of input signals.
     * etc.

-I think the biggest problem is the symfony/workflow::WorkflowInterface.
-It includes features for too many different concerns.

-It seems my best path is to create an accurate representation of a state machine, then create a symfony/workflow::WorkflowInterface to facilitate component integration.